dataswift/open-source-developer-portal/app/support/hat_service_provider_hsp/security_requirement.md

 ## Password Policy

-* Define what password strength policy is
+* Define what your password strength policy is
 * What encryption is used to secure username / password login

 ## Server and Network Management

-* How often are servers penetrat
+* How often are servers penetratation tested
 * How often are the servers patched
 * What is the firewall policy (specify all open ports)
 * What Intrusion Detection devices are in use
-* How are network and virtual machines segregated
+* How are networks and virtual machines segregated

 ## Antivirus